 Chickpeas / Garbanzo Beans

-Beans of all varieties are a great source of plant-based protein.
+Beans of all varieties are a great source of plant-based protein and are an important part of a plant-forward diet.
 They are also high in complex carbohydrates and fiber.
 These nutrients are important for steady energy, satiety, blood flow, disease prevention, and digestion.
 (And in case you were wondering, chickpeas and garbanzo beans are the same thing!)

 Tahini is made from blended sesame seeds.
 Sesame seeds contain mono- and poly-unsaturated fats that may support heart health.
 Sesame seeds also contain fiber, phytonutrients, and plant-based protein – important nutrients for digestion, satiety, stable blood sugar, and anti-carcinogenesis.
 (2, 3)